 no-beard policy of a recruitment agency, which provided staff to 5-star hotels in London, was

-religious discrimination as it puts Sikhs at a particular disadvantage.
-The judgment can be read here.
+indirect religious discrimination as it put Sikhs at a particular disadvantage.
+The judgment can be

 - Parkin v Leeds City Council UKEAT/0178/19 (2019).
 Successfully appealed on two grounds that

-of success or by failing to apply the two-part test of Hasan v Tesco Stores.
-The judgment is noteworthy
+being no prospect of success or by failing to apply the two-part test of Hasan v Tesco Stores.

-- A 7-day religious harassment and victimisation claim.
-Successfully argued that a Muslim employee

-subject to religious harassment the day following the Manchester terrorist attack at the Ariana

-concert and was victimised after he raised a complaint.
-The judgment can be read here.

-- Unfair/wrongful dismissal dispute involving a city trader.
-The central issue was the culture of the

-(well-known investment) bank at the time, including the prevalence of the alleged misconduct.
 The

+- A 7-day religious harassment and victimisation claim (2019).
+Successfully

+argued that a Muslim

+employee was subject to religious harassment the day following the Manchester terrorist attack at

+the Ariana Grande concert and was victimised after he raised a complaint.
+The judgment can be

+- Unfair/wrongful dismissal dispute involving a city trader (2018).
+The central issue was the culture

+of the (well-known investment) bank at the time, including the prevalence of the alleged misconduct.

-involved a consideration of how a settlement, including a reference, could be achieved in light of
+The case involved a consideration of how a settlement, including a reference, could be achieved in

-post-termination restrictive covenants.
-Having been instructed for 2 years on a direct public
+restrictive covenants (2018).
+Having been instructed for 2 years on a direct public access basis,

-access basis, successfully settled on the first day of trial securing the full value of the claim
+successfully settled on the first day of trial securing the full value of the claim and costs.

-financial irregularity and a breach of fiduciary duties.
+irregularity and a breach of fiduciary duties (2018).

 - A county court claim for a director’s payment in lieu of notice which had been withheld after the

-employer alleged to have subsequently discovered breaches of fiduciary duties.
+employer alleged to have subsequently discovered breaches of fiduciary duties (2018).

 - 4-day disability discrimination case involving harassment because the employee had a hearing

-- 3-day claim including age discrimination, detriment, unfair dismissal and holiday pay.
-Successfully
+impairment.
+3-day claim including age discrimination, detriment, unfair dismissal and holiday pay.

-argued that a rolled up holiday pay clause was a sham.
+Successfully argued that a rolled-up holiday pay clause was a sham (2017).

 - Acting pro-bono, successfully negotiated at remedies stage a six-figure settlement for a Claimant

-had established that her employer had subjected her to victimisation and race discrimination.
+who had established that her employer had subjected her to victimisation and race discrimination

-- An equal pay case, including sex and pregnancy discrimination, involving bonus schemes in the City.
+- An equal pay case, including sex and pregnancy discrimination, involving city bonus schemes.
+A

-substantial settlement was obtained on behalf of the client.
+substantial settlement was obtained on behalf of the client (2016).

-- A whistleblowing case involving a senior manager brought against a leading investment bank.
+- A whistleblowing case involving a senior manager brought against a leading investment bank (2016).

 - 8-day whistleblowing and unfair dismissal claim brought by a nurse, where a key issue was the

-“in the public interest” as inserted by s.17 of the Enterprise and Regulatory Reform Act.
+meaning of “in the public interest” as inserted by s.17 of the Enterprise and Regulatory Reform Act

 - Unfair dismissal and unpaid holiday case.
 Successfully argued that a construction worker under a

-Mukhtiar is a member of the Industrial Law Society; Employment Law Bar Association; Employment Lawyers
+Mukhtiar is a member of the Discrimination Law Association; Industrial Law Society; Employment Law Bar